RIPE-NCC/whois/SECURITY.md

 * Please provide sufficient information for us to reproduce the issue so that we can resolve it as soon as possible.
 * Please delete all confidential information obtained through the vulnerability as soon as possible after reporting it, but always after consulting us to make sure that we can reproduce the issue.

+Disclaimer

+The RIPE NCC has started with a formal Bug Bounty program with Intigriti.
+Currently this is an 'invite-only' program for security researchers that have registered with Intigriti.
+If you want to participate, please contact Intigriti Support.

+You are only eligible for a bounty when participating through the Intigriti program.